Sheng254/ml-option-pricing/README.md

-# Stock Option Pricing in Financial Markets Using Machine Learning
+# Stock Options Pricing in Financial Markets with Machine Learning

 ## Table of Contents